Malagasy giant rat

 The Malagasy giant rat (Hypogeomys antimena), also known as the votsotsa or votsovotsa, is a nesomyid rodent found only in the Menabe region of Madagascar.
-It is an endangered species due to habitat loss, slow reproduction, and limited range (200 square kilometres north of Morondava, between the rivers Tomitsy and Tsiribihina) Pairs are monogamous and females bear only one or two young per year.
+It is a critically endangered species due to habitat loss, slow reproduction, and limited range (200 square kilometres north of Morondava, between the rivers Tomitsy and Tsiribihina) Pairs are monogamous and females bear only one or two young per year.
 It is the only extant species in the genus Hypogeomys; another species, Hypogeomys australis, is known from subfossil remains a few thousand years old.

 Physical description

 Malagasy giant rats have an appearance somewhat similar to rabbits, though maintaining many rat-like features especially in the face.
 Males and females both grow to roughly rabbit-size, around 1.2 kg and 33 cm, though with an additional 20–25 cm of dark tail.
 They have a coarse coat which varies from gray to brown to reddish, darkening around the head and fading to white on the belly.
 They also have prominent, pointed ears and long, muscular back legs, used for jumping to avoid predators.
 They can leap almost 3 ft in the air, for which reason they are sometimes called giant jumping rats.